 In June, 2008, the Company entered into a Credit Facility Letter Agreement with Union Bank, N.A. and a Credit Line Note in favor of Union Bank, N.A., extending its \$5.0 million line of credit facility related to its cash management services ("Sweep Service Facility").
-The Sweep Service Facility matures on the earlier of May 14, 2013, or the date the Company ceases to utilize Union, N.A. for its cash management services.
+The Sweep Service Facility matures on the earlier of May 14, 2013, or the date the Company ceases to utilize Union Bank, N.A. for its cash management services.

-At December 31, 2010, under the Credit Facility and the Sweep Service Facility, the Company had unsecured lines of credit that permit it to borrow up to \$355.0 million of which \$253.6 million was outstanding, leaving capacity to borrow up to an additional \$101.4 million.
+At December 31, 2011, under the Credit Facility and the Sweep Service Facility, the Company had unsecured lines of credit that permit it to borrow up to \$355.0 million of which \$196.5 million was outstanding, leaving capacity to borrow up to an additional \$158.5 million.
 The Credit Facility contains financial covenants requiring the Company to not:

-- Permit the Consolidated Fixed Charge Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 2.00 to 1 under the Company's credit facilities.
-At December 31, 2010 the actual ratio was 3.10 to 1. - Permit the Consolidated Asset Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 1.50 to 1 under the Company's credit facilities.
-At December 31, 2010 the actual ratio was 2.83 to 1. - Permit the Consolidated Leverage Ratio (as defined) at any time during any period of four consecutive quarters to be greater than 2.50 to 1 under the Company's credit facilities.
-At December 31, 2010 the actual ratio was 2.01 to 1.
+- Permit the Consolidated Fixed Charge Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 2.00 to 1.
+At December 31, 2011 the actual ratio was 5.45 to 1. - Permit the Consolidated Asset Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 1.50 to 1.
+At December 31, 2011 the actual ratio was 2.92 to 1. - Permit the Consolidated Leverage Ratio (as defined) at any time during any period of four consecutive quarters to be greater than 2.50 to1.
+At December 31, 2011 the actual ratio was 1.84 to 1.